 Lambic vs Sour

-Then you sip it – it tastes sour.
+Then you sip it, and it tastes sour.
 Why not just call it a sour beer?

 Like some other Belgian sours, lambics are exposed to wild yeasts through the spontaneous fermentation process.
-The only difference here is that the region is home to the special yeasts and such, so the flavor profile is largely predictable (especially since they have over 100 years of brewing experience).
-So it’s hardly spontaneous since they know what will happen, but its’ still cool.
+The only difference here is that the region is home to special yeasts, so the flavor profile is largely predictable (especially since they have over 100 years of brewing experience).
+So it’s hardly “spontaneous” since they know what will happen, but it’s still cool.

 How to Enjoy Sour Beers